Scarlet kingsnake: Description

 Scarlet kingsnakes are secretive, nocturnal, fossorial snakes, so are infrequently seen by people.
 They are excellent climbers.
 They can be found underneath the loose bark on rotting pines (which is a favorite place for them to hide during spring or during heavy rains), under the bark on dying or decaying pines and their stumps, and decaying wood, where they hunt for their favorite prey, small snakes and lizards, especially skinks.

 Hatchling scarlet kingsnakes show a strong predisposition for ground skinks (Scincella lateralis), often to the exclusion of other prey items.
+One study showed that elongate squamates made up about 97% of these snakes diets, potentially due to their small mouths.
+Out of those elongate squamates, the aforementioned skinks made up 74%, while colubroid snakes made up only 15%.
+All prey items ingested in this study were consumed headfirst, and on average prey was 19% of predator mass.
+It has also been noted that the diet of Lampropeltis elapsoides is unusually narrow compared to adults of most other species.

 Reproduction

-The scarlet kingsnake is polygynadreous.
-Their breeding season is March-June, and females have multiple egg clutches that incubate for 40-65 days.
+The scarlet kingsnake is polygynandrous, meaning both males and females will mate with multiple partners.
+They mate from late May to early June and females lay eggs in June and July.
+Females have multiple egg clutches that incubate for 40–65 days.

+Lampropeltis elapsoides is an oviparous species of snake that lays eggs in clutches of 4-12, usually under rotting wood and between rocks and logs.
+These eggs are white and slender, with most adhering to one another.
+Eggs typically hatch within 2-2.5 months, though times may vary.

 In other media

 Film

-A scarlet kingsnake was used to simulate a coral snake in the 2006 film Snakes on a Plane.
+Scarlet kingsnakes were used to simulate coral snakes in the 2006 film Snakes on a Plane.
 A scarlet kingsnake also appears briefly as an unidentified venomous snake in an early scene of 2001 film The Mummy Returns.